Minority-Focused Text-to-Image Generation via Prompt Optimization

 \section{Conclusion}

 We developed a novel framework for generating minority samples in the context of T2I generation.
-Built upon our prompt optimization framework that updates the embeddings of additional learnable tokens, our minority sampler offers significant performance improvements both in text-alignment and low-likelihood generation compared to existing approaches.
+Built upon our prompt optimization framework that updates the embeddings of additional learnable tokens, our minority sampler offers significant performance improvements compared to existing approaches.
 To accomplish this, we meticulously tailor the objective function with theoretical justifications and implement several techniques for further enhancements.
-Beyond our main interest of minority generation, we further demonstrated the potential of our framework in promoting fairness and diversity.
+Beyond our focus of minority generation, we further demonstrated the potential of our framework in promoting diversity in generated samples.
 During this process, we also showed that the proposed optimization framework can serve as a general solution, with potential applicability to various optimization tasks associated with T2I generation.